Eddie Stobart Logistics

 Eddie Stobart is committed to complying with all applicable tax-related laws and disclosing all relevant facts and circumstances to the tax authorities.
 Our aim is to pay the correct amount of tax at the appropriate time.
 This applies to all taxes including corporation tax, value added tax and employment taxes.

-- Our attitude to tax risk and tax planning; and
+- Our attitude to tax risk and tax planning

 How we manage our tax affairs

-Overall implementation of this tax strategy, which has been approved by the Board of Directors, is the responsibility of the Chief Financial Officer.
+Overall implementation of this tax strategy, which has been approved on behalf of the Board of Directors, is the responsibility of the Chief Financial Officer.
 He is supported by suitably qualified individuals within the Finance team.
 Appropriate training is provided to staff outside the Finance Team who manage or process matters which may have tax implications.